dkglab/fall-of-rome/README.md

 Running a query starts a GeoSPARQL server running on port 3030.
 To stop the server, run `make -C tools/geosparql stop`.

+If the GeoSPARQL server seems to be down, you can restart it with `make restart-geosparql-server`.